 And Jill showed her irritation.

-Jill stops the car suddenly, only an inch from the garage door of their beautiful home, turns to Jack, and asks in a cold, steely voice, ‘Who is she?’
+Jill stops the car with a violent jerk, only an inch from the garage door of their elegant home, turns to Jack, and asks in a bitter, steely voice, “Who is she?”

 And they live occasionally happily ever after!